I bet you will agree when I tell you that permissive parenting seems to be on the rise.

 Once you see these “9 Ultimate Examples of Permissive Parenting” you will be an instant expert at identifying permissive parents.

-Let’s start off with this 45 sec video clip from Charlie and The Chocolate Factory:
+Let’s start off with this 45 sec video clip from Willy Wonka and The Chocolate Factory:

 According to studies by psychologists, the permissive style of parenting tends to produce children that are impulsive, dependent, undisciplined, immature, manipulative, self-centered, and have poor social skills.